Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/comments-system-management.md

 ## Overview

-The KCN Seniors website utilizes WordPress's native commenting system integrated with role-based access control through the Members Plugin.
+The website utilizes WordPress's native commenting system integrated with role-based access control through the Members Plugin.
 Comments are a feature where site visitors can share their opinions and feedback on your content, such as blog posts, fostering community engagement and interaction between the co-operative and its members.

 **Key Integration Points:**
 - WordPress native comment system provides the foundation